Adopting a vegetarian diet means avoiding meat, fish, poultry, and other products containing these ingredients, like gelatin or rennet.

 It can also be due to ethical concerns about the treatment of animals or even environmental reasons due to the impact animal agriculture has on climate change, with significant greenhouse gas emissions, water, and energy use.

 Reducing your meat intake has also been shown to lead to lower levels of obesity, resulting in a 35% reduction in the likelihood of developing type-2 diabetes.
-This is often because those following this diet place a focus on eating healthy, fresh, whole foods and might even increase their levels of activity to improve their overall health.
+This is often because those following this diet focus on eating healthy, fresh, whole foods and might even increase their activity levels to improve their overall health.

 5. Save Animals